resonance/how-heard/README.md

 To fix:
-- limit fields from shopify shop api call
+- limit fields from shopify shop api call to insert into db